 |Size||US Model||Alternative Name||EU Model||VESA Mount Size|

 The Sony X900F is a solid performer across the board.
 It can produce deep blacks aided by local dimming for watching movies in a dark room, has excellent motion handling for sports or fast-paced games, and can produce bright, saturated highlights for HDR.
-Having said that, it faces tough competition in the price bracket - especially from last year's X900E.
+Having said that, it faces tough competition in the price bracket - especially from the Sony X900E.
 See our recommendations for the best smart TVs.